Color psychology: Color name

-Although different colors can be perceived in different ways, the names of those colors matters as well.
+Although different colors may be perceived in different ways, the names of those colors matters as well.
 These names are often called visual color descriptors.
 Many products and companies focus on producing a wide range of product colors to attract the largest population of consumers.
-For example, cosmetics brands produce a rainbow of colors for eye shadow and nail polish, to appeal to every type of person.
+For example, cosmetics brands produce a rainbow of colors for eye shadow and nail polish, to appeal to every type of client.
 Even companies such as Apple Inc. and Dell who make iPods and laptops do so with a certain amount of color personalization available to attract buyers.
-Moreover, color name, not only the actual color, can attract or repel buyers as well.
+Moreover, the name given to a color by the marketer may attract or repel buyers as well.
 When asked to rate color swatches and products with either generic color names (such as brown) or "fancy" color names (such as mocha), participants rated items with fancy names as significantly more likable than items with generic names.
-In fact, the same paint color swatch with two different names produced different rating levels, and the same effect was found when participants rated the pleasantness of towels given fancy or generic color names, showing an overall pattern of preference for fancy color names over generic ones when describing exactly the same color.
+In fact, the same paint color swatch with two different names produced different rating levels, and the same effect was found when participants rated the pleasantness of towels given fancy or generic color names, showing an overall pattern of preference for fancy color names more frequently than generic ones when describing exactly the same color.

-Furthermore, it would appear that in addition to fancy names being preferred for their aural appeal, they may actually contribute to the product they represent itself being liked more, and hence in this manner impact sales.
-A yellow jelly bean with an atypical color name such as razzmatazz is more likely to be selected than one with a more typical name such as lemon yellow.
+In addition to fancy names being preferred for their aural appeal, they may contribute to the product they represent being liked more, and, therefore affecting sales.
+A yellow jelly bean with an atypical color name such as goldenrod is more likely to be selected than one with a more typical name such as lemon yellow.
 This could be due to greater interest in atypical names, as well as curiosity and willingness to "figure out" why that name was chosen.
 Purchasing intent patterns regarding custom sweatshirts from an online vendor also revealed a preference for atypical names.
 Participants were asked to imagine buying sweatshirts and were provided with a variety of color name options, some typical, some atypical.
 Color names that were atypical were selected more often than typical color names, again confirming a preference for atypical color names and for item descriptions using those names.
 Moreover, those who chose sweatshirts bearing atypical color names were described as more content with their purchase than those who selected similar items bearing typical color names.